mialkin/docs/csharp/concurrency/thread-safety.md

 Read-only thread safety is one of the reasons that enumerators are separate from "enumerables": two threads can simultaneously enumerate over a collection because each gets a separate enumerator object.

 In the absence of documentation, it pays to be cautious in assuming whether a method is read-only in nature.
 A good example is the [↑ `Random`](https://learn.microsoft.com/en-us/dotnet/api/system.random) class: when you call [↑ `Random.Next()`](https://learn.microsoft.com/en-us/dotnet/api/system.random.next), its internal implementation requires that it update private seed values.
 Therefore, you must either lock around using the `Random` class, or maintain a separate instance per thread.
 Or better use thread-safe instance of `Random` class obtained from [↑ `Random.Shared`](https://learn.microsoft.com/en-us/dotnet/api/system.random.shared) property.

+## Rich client applications and thread affinity

+Both the WPF and Windows Forms libraries follow models based on thread affinity.
+Although each has a separate implementation, they are both very similar in how they function.

+The objects that make up a rich client are based primarily on [↑ `DependencyObject`](https://learn.microsoft.com/en-us/dotnet/api/system.windows.dependencyobject) in the case of WPF, or [↑ `Control`](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.control) in the case of Windows Forms.
+These objects have *thread affinity*, which means that only the thread that instantiates them can subsequently access their members.
+Violating this causes either unpredictable behavior, or an exception to be thrown.